 Before joining Johns Hopkins in 2013, I received PhD (2013) and MSIA (2009) in Operations Management/Robotics, jointly offered by Tepper School of Business and Robotics Institute of Carnegie Mellon University.
-I also received an MPhil from Department of Industrial Engineering and Logistics Management of Hong Kong University of Science and Technology in 2006.
+I also received an MPhil from Department of Industrial Engineering and Decision Analytics of Hong Kong University of Science and Technology in 2006.

 Johns Hopkins University